What is intellectual property?

 Intellectual property is the legal right to ideas, inventions and creations in the industrial, scientific, literary and artistic fields.
 It also covers symbols, names, images, designs and models used in business.
 Without realizing it, your business may be creating IP assets that should be protected.

 Benefits to business

-- Build customer trust and loyalty by establishing a unique brand name or image.
+- Build customer trust and loyalty by establishing a unique brand name or image

-As a business person, you should consider formally identifying your IP assets as part of your strategic planning.
+As a business owner, you should consider formally identifying your IP assets as part of your strategic planning.
 Learn more about what intellectual property is and its importance to business by reviewing the following:

 - Stand out from your competitors — Make intellectual property your best business ally

 Find out how to protect your patent, trademark, copyright, industrial design or integrated circuit topography and how to use IP to develop your business.

 - Protecting your intellectual property in export markets